pyinstaller/pyinstaller/doc/contributing.rst

-* **Triage** |open issues,|_ which means: read the report; ask the issue requester to provide missing information and to try with the latest development version; ensure there is a *minimal* example; ensure the issue-reporter followed all steps in :ref:`When things go wrong` and :ref:`Make sure everything is packaged`.
-If you are able reproduce the problem and track down the bug, this would be a *great* help for the core-developers.
+* **Triage** |open issues,|_ which means: read the report; ask the issue requester to provide missing information and to try with the latest development version; ensure there is a *minimal* example; ensure the issue-reporter followed all steps in :ref:`When things go wrong`.
+  If you are able reproduce the
+  problem and track down the bug, this would be a *great* help for the core developers.

   .. |open issues,| replace:: **open issues,**
   .. _`open issues,`: https://github.com/pyinstaller/pyinstaller/issues?q=is%3Aopen